-There are currently 20 children in Class 2.
-This small class size enables Miss Crumbleholme and our teaching assistant, Mrs Nightingale, to build on the solid foundations set in the early years, whilst preparing our children for the transition into Key Stage 2.
+There are 29 children in Class 1.
+Miss Crumbleholme and our teaching assistant, Mrs Nightingale, build on the solid foundations set in the early years, whilst preparing our children for the transition into Key Stage 2.

-Class 3 - Year 4, 5 and 6 (Miss Woodward)
+Class 3 - Year 5 and Year 6 (Miss Woodward)

 By the time our children reach Class 3, they have become independent and resilient learners and enjoy the challenges of working with their peers.
 With 24 children in Class 3, Miss Woodward ensures the children in our oldest class leave Peover Superior as confident and self-assured individuals, well prepared for the next stage of their education. .